The promise that Osborne made in 2010 to ensure balanced growth in all parts of the country has gone the same way as his promise to balance the books.

 And the Tories aren’t just at fault on their failure to deliver balanced growth, but also for the way they have actively channelled funding away from the areas that would benefit from it the most.
 Councils in the poorest areas have been hit with much larger cuts to their central government funding than councils in less deprived areas.
 There remains a huge gulf in the level of publicly supported infrastructure investment in London compared to the rest of the country.

 There is a Labour alternative: a £20bn funding boost to local budgets for transport, housing and job creation.
 Re-creating regional ministers to give a voice for all the parts of the country in government.
 And as I set out in a report last year, revamping the role and boosting the powers of the feeble Local Enterprise Partnerships to create fewer, stronger, more independent bodies that can drive local growth in their areas.

 The UK is amongst the most regionally unequal countries in the developed world, and this has been getting worse.
 But the Tories don’t have the answers.
 They have failed on regional rebalancing for the same reason they have failed on living standards.

 An ideological worldview that says, against all the domestic and international evidence, that government can’t play a strong role in equalising life chances: shaping markets not just following them.

 After today’s Autumn Statement, the conclusion on balanced growth is clear: only a radical plan will reduce the inequalities between the parts of our country, and only a Labour government can deliver it.

 John Healey is Labour MP for Wentworth and DearneLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.